echosprint/TabularTransformer/README.md

 Prannay Khosla and Piotr Teterwak and Chen Wang and Aaron Sarna and Yonglong Tian and Phillip Isola and Aaron Maschinot and Ce Liu and Dilip Krishnan. "[Supervised Contrastive Learning](https://arxiv.org/abs/2004.11362)". arXiv, 2020.

+Levin, Roman and Cherepanova, Valeriia and Schwarzschild, Avi and Bansal, Arpit and Bruss, C Bayan and Goldstein, Tom and Wilson, Andrew Gordon and Goldblum, Micah. "[Transfer Learning with Deep Tabular Models](https://arxiv.org/abs/2206.15306)". arXiv, 2022.

 License
 -------